CHA0sTIG3R/Character_frequency_histogram/README.md

 # Character Frequency Histogram

-### This program reads a text file and counts how many times a character is used in he text file
+### This program reads a text file and counts how many times a character is used in the text file

 *for example:*